HawiCaesar/pay_confirmation/README.md

+[DEPRECATED] This approach to integrating MPESA is no longer supported.
+Please follow MPESA's up to date documentation [here](https://developer.safaricom.co.ke/)

 ## MPESA API Integration - Payment Confirmation

 This is a simple guide on what you need and what to get ready for when integrating MPESA with your payment option.